Applied Health Sciences - Health Sciences

 More specifically, I am interested in the history of drug and alcohol regulation and prohibition; the medicalization of conditions not always considered "medical" in nature; the development of the pharmaceutical industry; the often contentious relationship between various health professions; and the changing, socially-framed nature of disease.

-I also have an interest in consumerism and modernity, and am co-editor (with Cheryl Krasnick Warsh) of an essay collection entitled Consuming Modernity: Changing gendered behaviours and consumerism, 1919-1945 (UBC Press, 2013).
+I have an additional interest in consumerism and modernity, and am co-editor (with Cheryl Krasnick Warsh) of an essay collection entitled Consuming Modernity: Changing gendered behaviours and consumerism, 1919-1945 (UBC Press, 2013).

 My current research, funded by the Social Sciences and Humanities Research Council, looks at the development of Canada's drug laws from the nineteenth century to 1911.
-The manuscript, entitled Its Baneful Influences: Opium, medicine, and the origins of Canada's drug laws will be published in 2015, gods willing.
+The book, When Good Drugs Go Bad: Opium, medicine, and the origins of Canada's drug laws will be published in 2015.

 Students interested in doing directed readings on topics like addiction, drugs and alcohol, professionalization of medicine, or state regulation of health, all from historical perspectives, of course, should drop me a line.